imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 We are also not measuring the argument impact for a mesh of points of the argument space (e.g. spaced in equal distances), firstly to reduce the dimensionality for the OPCODEs taking two or three arguments, secondly to prevent any undesired behavior of the statistical models due to the regularity of the mesh (e.g. where OPCODE would consequently cost less for arguments being multiples of 64 and we chose these points as our mesh).

 We need to be wary of different potential functional forms of the relation between the argument value and cost.
-For simplicity we derive this form based on the inspection of the code executing the OPCODEs (and of the current gas cost schedule).
+For simplicity, we derive this form based on the inspection of the code executing the OPCODEs (and of the current gas cost schedule).
 We chose these functions:
 - `argument_cost(arg) = arg` - for memory OPCODEs: `CALLDATALOAD`, `CALLDATACOPY`, `RETURNDATACOPY`, `MLOAD`, `MSTORE`, `MSTORE8`, `CODECOPY`
 - `argument_cost(arg) = log(arg)` - for OPCODEs where the cost is proportional to the bytesize of the argument (remainder of OPCODEs)